epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 Hreq is a high-level easy to use type-driven HTTP client library inspired by Servant-Client.
 Hreq provides an alternative approach to type-safe construction and interpretation of API endpoints for Http client requests.

-Hreq should feel very familiar to anyone who has worked with Servant-server or Servant-Client while feeling more lightweight and minimal.
+Hreq should feel very familiar to anyone who has worked with Servant-Server or Servant-Client while feeling more lightweight and minimal.

 Find library source code in the link below.